syahmina1819254/GroupC/README.md

 ## Challenges/Diffuculties to develop the application.
 1. Ecountered some error that does not have the solution over the internet.
 2. Challenge in configuring the development environment and dependencies where dependencies could be unmet or broke if not handle properly.
-3. Lack of source to refer lead us to unable develope the expected function.
+3. Lack of source to refer lead us to unable develop the expected function.

 ## YouTube Presentation Link